Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-1. Understand Control Logic and CPU Instruction Handling
+1. Explain the Relationship Between Control Logic and CPU Instruction Handling

-• Learn how the Control Logic unit decodes the OPCODE of instructions and outputs appropriate control signals to manipulate the datapath for executing various instructions.
+• Explain how the Control Logic unit decodes the OPCODE of instructions and outputs appropriate control signals to manipulate the datapath for executing various instructions.

 2. Examine the Instruction Fetch and Decode Process

-• Explore how the CPU fetches and decodes instructions during each clock cycle, focusing on the computation of instruction addresses and the decoding of OPCODEs.
+• Describe how the CPU fetches and decodes instructions during each clock cycle, focusing on the computation of instruction addresses and the decoding of OPCODEs.

 3. Analyze the Detailed Anatomy of the \(\beta\) CPU

-• Study the components of the \(\beta\) CPU, including the Program Counter (PC), Register Files (REGFILE), Arithmetic Logic Unit (ALU), and Control Unit (CU), and their interconnections.
+• Design the components of the \(\beta\) CPU, including the Program Counter (PC), Register Files (REGFILE), Arithmetic Logic Unit (ALU), and Control Unit (CU), and their interconnections.

 • Investigate how instructions interact with memory, specifically how data is loaded and stored between the CPU’s registers and the physical memory unit.

-5. Explore the Control Transfer in CPU Operations
+5. Explain the Control Transfer in CPU Operations

-• Delve into instructions that involve control transfer such as conditional branches and jumps, and understand how they modify the flow of execution within the CPU.
+• Design instructions that involve control transfer such as conditional branches and jumps, and understand how they modify the flow of execution within the CPU.

-• Gain knowledge of the specific instructions under the \(\beta\) ISA, their formats, and how they are executed within the CPU’s datapath.
+• Describe all instructions under the \(\beta\) ISA, their formats, and how they are executed within the CPU’s datapath.

-7. Recognize the Role of the Control Unit in Instruction Execution
+7. Assess the Role of the Control Unit in Instruction Execution

 • Identify how the Control Unit’s signals direct the CPU’s datapath to execute instructions correctly based on the decoded instruction type.